AlphaKretin/bastion-bot/README.md

 `embedColor` is the default color of the bar of your embedded messages.
 This field is optional - is can be ignored depending on `messageMode`'s setting, and if it is expected but missing, the default color will be used.
 This is a decimal value converted from a hex color value.

 `embedColorDB` is the name of the JSON file Bastion will load containing the color codes of your embedded messages.
 Currently, it only supports different colors depending on the card type of a searched card.
 This field is optional - if it is missing, all embedded messages will have the same color.

+`debugOutput` is a boolean that determines if Bastion will log large amounts of data to the console, in situations that have caused unexplained crashes before.
+However, such a crash has not occured since I added such logs, and it is a large amount of logging, so it is recommended to disable this.
+This field is optional - if it is missing, it will default to what you see above.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: